userappstore/integration-examples/hastebin/hastebin-app-store-subscription.md

 ## Part one:  General compatibility requirements

   1. The hastebin project uses a static folder for its assets that are served at `/`.
-Remapping that to `/public` lets the files be served faster because Dashboard servers that folder without authenticating the user.
+Remapping that to `/public` lets the files be served faster because Dashboard serves that folder without authenticating the user.
 This matters a lot if you have many static assets.

   2. The HTML markup will be served to the user in an `IFRAME` `srcdoc`.
 Care must be taken to use " instead of ' in your HTML markup so the srcdoc can inline your page.